Gluten-free Chocolate Cake (perfect texture, so quick and easy!)

 Other healthier Valentine’s Day desserts

 The chocolate cake is optimal for Valentine’s Day, but it isn’t necessarily the healthiest treat.
 Even using honey, the frosting is sweetened with chocolate and has a lot of sugar.
-If you’re looking for the healthiest options, I do have some desserts just for you.

 • For a super-rich and creamy healthy dessert, this Vegan Chocolate Cheesecake is paleo and no-bake!
 It’s made with coconut milk, dates and coconut sugar, so it’s definitely healthier than a regular cheesecake.